laborg/HidApi.jl/README.md

 ### Mixing low-level and high-level
-In case you need to do something thats not possible with the high level interface you can use the low-level calls by using the `handle` from a `HidDevice`.
+In case you need to do something thats not possible with the high level interface you can mix in the low-level calls by using the `handle` from a `HidDevice`.